Jhanez27/PsycheTCM/Movement Testing/MOV-0002_real_world_dashing_testing.md

 **Preconditions:**

-- Player is currently in the post-apocalyptic world.
+- Player is in the post-apocalyptic world.

 Scenario 1